When Judgment Becomes Noise: How Design Failures in LLM Judge Benchmarks Silently Undermine Validity: Abstract

 \section{Abstract}

 LLM-judged benchmarks are increasingly used to evaluate complex model behaviors, yet their design introduces failure modes absent in conventional, ground-truth–based benchmarks.
 We argue that, without tight objectives and verifiable constructions, benchmark rankings can produce high-confidence rankings that are in fact largely noise.
 We introduce two mechanisms to diagnose these issues. \emph{Schematic adherence} quantifies how much of a judge’s overall verdict is explained by the explicit evaluation schema, revealing unexplained variance when judges deviate from their own rubric. \emph{Psychometric validity} aggregates internal consistency and discriminant validity signals to quantify irreducible uncertainty in any benchmarking run.
 Applying these tools to Arena-Hard Auto, we find severe schema incoherence and factor collapse across popular judges: e.g., unexplained variance exceeding 90\% for DeepSeek-R1-32B and factor correlations above 0.93 for most criteria.
 We also show that the ELO-style aggregation used by Arena-Hard Auto collapses and masks genuine ranking uncertainty.
 Our results highlight design failures that undermine validity and offer actionable principles for building better-scoped, reliability-aware LLM-judged benchmarks.
-We release our code at https://anonymous.4open.science/r/judgment-to-noise-947D/README.md
+We released our code and dataset at https://github.com/penfever/judgment-to-noise.